Podlasie: History

 In the 18th and 19th century the private town of Białystok became the main center of the region, thanks to the patronage of the Branicki family and the development of the textile industry.
-Due to the city's palace, parks and edifices, Białystok was dubbed the "Versailles of Podlachia".
-At that time, Polish kings traveling through Podlachia mainly resided in Białystok, i.e. Augustus II the Strong in 1726 and 1729 and Augustus III of Poland in 1744, 1752 and 1755.
+Due to the city's palace, parks and edifices, Białystok was dubbed the "Versailles of Podlasie".
+At that time, Polish kings traveling through Podlasie mainly resided in Białystok, i.e. Augustus II the Strong in 1726 and 1729 and Augustus III of Poland in 1744, 1752 and 1755.
 The School of Civil and Military Engineering, Poland's first military technical college, and Komedialnia, one of the oldest theaters in Poland, were founded in Białystok in 1745 and 1748, respectively.
 Białystok was a regional brewing center with 33 breweries as of 1771, with the Podlachian Beer now listed as a protected traditional beverage by the Ministry of Agriculture and Rural Development of Poland.

 In 1733, during the War of the Polish Succession, supporters of Augustus III retreated from Warsaw to Węgrów.
 In 1767, Jan Klemens Branicki and Wacław Rzewuski protested against the Radom Confederation in Brańsk.

 Partition and Napoleonic Wars

-Following the 1795 Third Partition of Poland, Podlachia was divided between the Kingdom of Prussia and the Habsburg monarchy (Austrian Empire from 1804), with the Bug forming the border between them.
-Part of Podlachia's eastern border became the boundary between Prussia and the Russian Empire.
+Following the 1795 Third Partition of Poland, Podlasie was divided between the Kingdom of Prussia and the Habsburg monarchy (Austrian Empire from 1804), with the Bug forming the border between them.
+Part of Podlasie's eastern border became the boundary between Prussia and the Russian Empire.
 Within Prussia the Podlachian territory was organised as part of the Białystok Department of New East Prussia, which also included parts of the former Mazovian and Trakai Voivodeships; the Habsburg portion lay mostly within the Siedlce Kreis of West Galicia (Galicia and Lodomeria from 1803).

 In 1807, by the Treaties of Tilsit, Prussia ceded all of its gains in the second and third partitions, as well as part of the first.
-Most of this territory, including the western and northern parts of Prussian Podlachia, became part of the Duchy of Warsaw, a Polish client state of the First French Empire, while the east-central part including Białystok fell under Russian rule as the Belostok Oblast.
+Most of this territory, including the western and northern parts of Prussian Podlasie, became part of the Duchy of Warsaw, a Polish client state of the First French Empire, while the east-central part including Białystok fell under Russian rule as the Belostok Oblast.
 The Podlachian territory within the Belostok Oblast corresponded with the Bielsk and Drohiczyn Uyezds (roughly "counties") and the western part of Belostoksky Uyezd.
 The small amounts of Podlachian territory in the Duchy of Warsaw lay within the Łomża Department, itself based on the territory of the Prussian Białystok Departement after the removal of the Belostock Oblast.
-The Habsburg part of Podlachia became part of the Duchy of Warsaw by the 1809 Treaty of Schönbrunn, forming much of the Siedlce Department.
+The Habsburg part of Podlasie became part of the Duchy of Warsaw by the 1809 Treaty of Schönbrunn, forming much of the Siedlce Department.
 Although Prussian and Austrian rule was brief, it has remained administratively divided by the Bug ever since.